ppy/osu-wiki/news/2025/2025-05-11-resurrection-cup-2025-registrations-now-open.md

 ![](/wiki/Tournaments/RESC/2025/img/banner.jpg)

-[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/20767782), or ResCup for short, is an annual open-rank Team Vs tournament that attempts to bring a breath of fresh air to the top-tier competitive tournament scene.
+[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/20767782), or ResCup for short, is an annual open-rank Team VS tournament that attempts to bring a breath of fresh air to the top-tier competitive tournament scene.

 ## Original music and original maps